Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 The purpose of this online workshop is to review all security matters related to establishing the nuclear security programme for countries embarking into nuclear power and to discuss the following questions:

-No registration fee is required.
+No registration fee was required.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.